What is Carson Wentz's Net Worth and Salary?

 Carson Wentz is an American professional football player who has a net worth of $45 million.
 Wentz is best known for serving as a quarterback on the Indianapolis Colts, although he also played for numerous seasons with the Philadelphia Eagles.
 Indeed, his best season was with the Eagles in 2017, when he led the team to a considerable record before suffering a season-ending injury.
 Nevertheless, the Eagles won their first Super Bowl title at the end of that season, and Caron won Pro Bowl and All-Pro honors.

-Although Wentz continued to lead the team to considerable heights after winning the Super Bowl, injuries issues hampered his performance, leaving him without a starting position by 2020.
+Although Wentz continued to lead the team to considerable heights after winning the Super Bowl, injury issues hampered his performance, leaving him without a starting position by 2020.
 This led to him being traded to the Colts in the following season.

 Early Years